sweisss/QR_Coder/README.md

 ## Usage
 Clone this repo in to the directory of your choice.

-Open a Unix terminal (if you're on Windows, use WSL) and create a virtual environment:
+Open a Lnix style terminal (if you're on Windows, use WSL) and create a virtual environment:
 ```
 python -m venv venv
 ```